remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 and path is set to include both `/bin` and `/usr/bin`, try `access("/bin/ls", X_OK)`.
 If that fails, try "/usr/bin/ls".
 If that fails too, it is an error.

+Your initial shell path should contain one directory: `/bin'

 ### Built-in Commands

 Whenever your shell accepts a command, it should check whether the command is